-Jimmy Yates, vice president of internet technology services for Masonic Communities, said that while he has always lived an active lifestyle, he hadn’t always subscribed to a healthy diet.
+Jimmy Yates, Vice President of Internet Technology Services for Masonic Homes, said that while he has always lived an active lifestyle, he hadn’t always subscribed to a healthy diet.
 The START program has helped him develop a better diet and, ultimately, an overall healthy lifestyle.

 “This program has enabled me to see if I’m eating enough green vegetables and two to three servings of fruit every day,” said Jimmy.
 “Before, I was more concerned about volume.
 I thought I could eat what I wanted because I worked out so much, which was not the case.”